 After accepting the position, email or telephone everyone who agreed to serve as a reference for you, as well as, everyone who assisted you with your job search.
-Notify each of them of your new job and let them know how they were of help to you.
+Notify each of them of your new job and thank each for helping you.
 People you thank will be more likely to help you again in the future.